mialkin/docs/unix/macos/macos.md

 ### Mos

 [↑ Mos](https://mos.caldis.me) is a lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS.

+### Nightfall

+[↑ Nightfall](https://github.com/r-thomson/Nightfall/) is an application that lets you manage macOS's dark mode from the menu bar.

 ### OBS